walmyrcarvalho/custom-styled-maps-android/README.md

 <img src="https://github.com/walmyrcarvalho/styledmaps/blob/master/art/device.png" width="300">

-This example will be presented on my talk on [Android Meetup #43](https://www.meetup.com/pt-BR/GDG-SP/events/236623989/)! :robot:
+This example was presented on my talk on [Android Meetup #43](https://www.meetup.com/pt-BR/GDG-SP/events/236623989/)! :robot:

 ## About the Google Maps API key
 The Google Maps API key used on it is hosted on my personal account, so if it stop working in some way just [create your own key](https://developers.google.com/maps/documentation/android/start#get-key